All Episodes

 That's a sad thing we do.
 Thank you so much, Michelle.

-get this leave enshrined.
+we get this leave enshrined?

 Speaker 2 (18:49):

-now starting to be done where employers and unions are
+are now starting to be done where employers and unions

-I want to thank you perhaps for doing this great podcast.
+of it.
+And I want to thank you Pats for

-It's such an important part of changing attitudes what you're doing.
+changing attitudes what you're doing.

 Speaker 1 (19:23):